Neil-Patel-12/DailyRecall/README.md

      .\envir\Scripts\activate
      ```

-   - remember to active this virtual environment everytime you work on the backend
+   > **Note**: Always keep the virtual environment activated when working on the backend to avoid package conflicts.

 ## Django Backend Setup